THE CHOICE FOR IDENTIFIERS AND INFORMATION

 Precision Graphics finishes aluminum panels with zinc plating and chromate conversion per MIL-C-5541B.
 We provide complete anodizing which includes clear, black, and even color anodizing.
 For features like grounds, masked areas are also an option.

-If your panels require any hardware, we can install it.
-We carry an extensive array of nuts, screws, studs, pins, rivets, and standoffs in imperial and metric by the brands, PEM, Southco and Captive Fastener.
-This hardware comes in stainless, zinc plated, and occasionally nylon.
+If your nameplates require any hardware, we can install it.
+We carry an extensive array of nuts, screws, studs, pins, rivets, and standoffs in imperial and metric by the brands, PEM, Southco, and Captive Fastener.
+This hardware comes in your choice of stainless, zinc plated, and nylon.
 We always have the ability to assemble complete panels and brackets in conjunction with metal fabrication.
 Typically, our use of solid rivets allows for more accurate assembly than welding.
 Technical parts with unique bends and angles are properly accommodated by the wide clearance of our equipment.
 Both short and long runs are practical with our streamlined and automatic tooling setup.

 If desired, we can paint exposed areas of your front panels with two different industrial grade paint systems.
 The colors of which match any Pantone/PMS and RAL specifications.
 The first is powder coating and the second is a more conventional wet spray paint.
 It is a catalyzed acrylic-urethane based paint that precisely mixes 16 base colors for an accurate color match.
 Often, a matching or contrasting paint enhances the appearance of the front graphic layer.

 On-site assembly ensures the overlay, circuitry, and sub panel layers align properly.
 The strongest bond between these layers is normally accomplished by using a pressure sensitive acrylic adhesive (PSA) in combination with a high pressure flat bed roller application.
 Here is where all the layers join and edge-flush construction is realized.
 The assembly department works closely with the others by its very nature, so if there are concerns for how a panel assembles, our team will make sure they are resolved.

 Request a free quote today for your next custom front panel, nameplate, membrane, or other overlay need.
 We will return your inquiry promptly.